WalkingNL/Translation/note.md

 devastate, ruin

-expenditure, noun, refers to the act of spending or using money, time, energy, etc.
+`expenditure`, noun, refers to the act of spending or using money, time, energy, etc.

     I spent a great deal of time and expenditure of money on studying other languages.
 And also I got a lot of fun from this process.
 It's really helpful to reach my goal of traveling around the world.